-A brief history of the legendary man behind the first heart transplant, Dr Christiaan Barnard (1922 -2001).
+A brief history of the legendary man, the first heart transplant surgeon, Dr. Christiaan Barnard (1922 -2001).

 Christiaan Barnard was born on the 8th of November 1922 in the small Karoo town of Beaufort West (some 500 kilometers from Cape Town).

 The third of four surviving brothers, Barnard’s childhood was, in many ways, as harsh as the semi-dessert which surrounded him.
 The Barnard family led a Spartan lifestyle.
 His Father, Adam, was a much-loved missionary for the coloured community during a time of heightened racial segregation.
 As a result the family was largely ostracised by their fellow Afrikaners.